roffe/k8s-sslmate/README.md

+# k8s-sslmate
-# SSLmate to automatic sync certs with K8S cluster
+Your buddy to keep sslmate certificates synchronized with your Kubernetes cluster

-Reloads it's internal config map every 1 minute
-Checks for new SSLmate certificates to download at start & every 60 minutes
+*Reloads it's internal config map every 1 minute *Checks for new SSLmate certificates to download at start & every 60 minutes

 At startup all certs are downloaded and pushed / created according to mappings in configmap

+If configmap is updated changes will be propagated within 1 minute

-If configmap is updated & new privatekey is added.
-It will get distributed at the next check ( every 60 minutes )
+If new SSL certs are added to the privatekey config map they will be added at the next run ( every 60 minute ) if it's added to the configmap

 ## Building